Center-pivot irrigation

-Center-pivot irrigation (sometimes called central pivot irrigation), also called water-wheel and circle irrigation, is a method of crop irrigation in which equipment rotates around a pivot and crops are watered with sprinklers.
+Center-pivot irrigation (sometimes called central-pivot irrigation), also called water-wheel and circle irrigation, is a method of crop irrigation in which equipment rotates around a pivot and crops are watered with sprinklers.
 A circular area centered on a pivot is irrigated, often creating a circular pattern in crops when viewed from above (sometimes referred to as crop circles, not to be confused with those formed by circular flattening of a section of a crop in a field).
-Most center pivots were initially water-powered, however today most are propelled by electric motors.
+Most center-pivot systems were water-powered; however, today most are propelled by electric motors.

 Center-pivot irrigation systems are beneficial due to their ability to efficiently use water and optimize a farm's yield.
 The systems are highly effective on large land fields.

 History

-On March 23, 1914 James A. Norton of Odebolt, Iowa, filed the patent for the center pivot irrigation system.
+On March 23, 1914 James A. Norton of Odebolt, Iowa, filed the patent for the center-pivot irrigation system.
 On August 17, 1915, it was granted as patent #1150144.
-The patent drawings shows multiple pairs of wheels supporting a pipe that is moved in a circle around a center pivot point.
-The description is: Watering arrangements making use of movable installations on wheels or the like movable around a pivot centre.
+The patent drawings shows multiple pairs of wheels supporting a pipe that is moved in a circle around a central pivot point.
+The description is: Watering arrangements making use of movable installations on wheels or the like movable around a pivot center.

 Center-pivot irrigation was invented in 1940 by the farmer Frank Zybach, who lived in Strasburg, Colorado.
 It is recognized as an effective method to improve water distribution to fields.

 In 1952, Zybach went into business with A. E. Trowbridge, a friend, Ethan James Olson, from Columbus, Nebraska.
 Trowbridge put up $25,000 and got 49% of the patent rights.
 Zybach moved back from Colorado to Columbus, opened a shop, hired a few men, moved the height of the pipe up to 6 ft, and went into business.
 In the first two years of operation, they sold only 19 systems.
 The early designs were finicky and few farmers understood the systems.
 Zybach kept improving his designs and focused on making his machines better, rather than attempting to sell systems with problems.

 Zybach saw success with modified designs, which improved the systems operational efficiency.
 In 1954, he licensed his patent to Robert Daugherty and his company, Valley Manufacturing.
 Daugherty's engineers spent the next decade refining Zybach's innovation, making it sturdier, taller, and more reliable, and converting it from a hydraulic power system to electric drive.
 Daugherty's company went on to grow into Valmont Industries, with Valley Irrigation being its subsidiary.